zievathustra/uu-rdms-ris-pure-sync/01. organisations/README-organisations.md

 ### Multi value elements

 The *organisations* import xml combines data from several tables.
-For one-to -one relationships between table one of the JOIN statements may do as illustrated by combining _DATA and _HIERARCHY. _DATA and _NAME_VARIANTS , however, is a one-to-many relationship.
+For one-to -one relationships between tables one of the JOIN statements may do as illustrated by combining _DATA and _HIERARCHY. _DATA and _NAME_VARIANTS , however, is a one-to-many relationship.
 This may be solved by nesting an extra SELECT as illustrated below: